stormpath/stormpath-angularjs-spring-boot-example/README.md

 To run the AngularJS frontend, execute `npm install && gulp`.

-See [@mraible/angular-seed](https://github.com/mraible/angular-seed/blob/master/README.md) to learn more about the the commands you can run in this project.
+See [@mraible/angular-seed](https://github.com/mraible/angular-seed/blob/master/README.md) to learn more about the commands you can run in this project.